What Is Diaper Rash?

-- Friction: Most diaper rash is caused by friction that develops when sensitive baby skin is rubbed by wet diapers.
+- Friction: Most diaper rash is caused by friction that happens when sensitive baby skin is rubbed by wet diapers.
 This results in a red, shiny rash on exposed areas.

-- Irritation: The skin under the diaper gets red from irritants such as feces, urine, or cleaning agents.
+- Irritation: The skin under the diaper gets red from irritants like poop, urine, or cleaning agents.
 Irritation can be caused by the diaper or by the acid in urine and bowel movements.
 This rash appears red in the area where the diaper has rubbed and is normally not seen in the folds of the skin.

 - Candidal infection: The rash of a candidal infection, also known as fungal or yeast infection, usually has a bright, beefy red appearance and is very common after the use of antibiotics.
-Candida is a fungal microorganism that is typically found in warm, moist places such as in the mouth.
+Candida is a fungal microorganism that is typically found in warm, moist places like the mouth.
 In fact, Candida is the same organism that causes thrush.

 - Allergic reaction: The rash may be a reaction to diaper wipes, diapers, laundry detergent, soap, lotion, or the elastic in plastic pants.

-- Seborrhea: This is an oily, yellow-colored rash that may also be seen in other areas of the body, such as the face, head, and neck.
+- Seborrhea: This is an oily, yellow-colored rash that may also be seen in other areas of the body, like the face, head, and neck.

 Although less common, diaper rash can be caused by bacteria like staph.